 Check out my Acorns app review for automatic investing.

-The second piece of Zelle is a stand-alone money transfer app that isn’t inside of your banking app.
+The second piece of Zelle is a stand-alone money transfer app that is not inside of your banking app.
 The idea for both products is roughly the same.
 Your Zelle account gets linked to a bank account and that bank account can send and receive money via the Zelle app.
 If you already have a banking app on your phone and it already uses Zelle, you don’t really gain anything by getting the standalone Zelle app.
 However, if you have multiple banks, or if your bank or credit union doesn’t use Zelle, then the standalone app lets your play ball.
+Venmo works the same in a lot of ways.

 How Does Zelle Work?

 Essentially, Zelle works by acting as a middle man between you and whoever you are paying’s banks.
 Traditionally, you can’t transfer money directly from your checking account to a friend’s checking account, even if you both have accounts at the same bank.
 With Zelle, the transfer works as withdrawal from your account to Zelle (which you authorized by setting up and using Zelle), and then a deposit from Zelle to the payee account (which they authorized by setting up and using Zelle).
-This brings us to the Zelle catch number one.
+This brings us to the Zelle catch number one, and we need to check is Zelle trustworthy.

 Zelle What’s the Catch?